A Touch of Madness

 There as many reasons people write as there are writers; as many resolves to continue writing in the face of obstacles as there are reasons to get back to the page after the knock-down of a rejection letter.
 Each of us writes for different reasons, but all of us share one thing in common: a terminal case of insanity.

-As a lover of words and how they can tease and cajole at the same time, I’ve always loved this alternate definition of insanity: doing the same thing over and over while expecting different results.
+As a lover of words and how they can tease and cajole, I’ve always loved this alternate definition of insanity: doing the same thing over and over while expecting different results.
 Doesn’t that define most writers?
 What writer doesn’t continue sending out a manuscript or article, despite of the growing pile of rejection letters?
-Or constantly editing a story until its right, only to lay it aside and upon reading months lady, edit some more?
+Or constantly editing a story until it's right, only to lay it aside and, upon reading it months later, edit some more?
 Doesn’t that, well, describe one who has a touch of insanity?

-So ignore those cretins who don’t get it, the family members who nag you hoping you’ll “come to your senses” and get a real job, or those rejectors who can’t recognize your talents…yet.
-Despite having a touch of the madness, it helps to frequently remind yourself why you write.
+So ignore those cretins who don’t get it, the family members who nag you, hoping you’ll “come to your senses” and get a real job, or those rejectors who can’t recognize your talents… yet.
+Despite having a touch of the madness, it helps reminding yourself frequently why you write.
 Oh, and I almost forgot: don’t forget you have an appointment with the tailor at 2 this afternoon.
-You do want to look fashionable in your white jacket, don’t you?
+You want to look fashionable in your white jacket, don’t you?
 The one with those really long, self-hugging sleeves?
 I thought so.